|

 By exploring a range of specific research methodologies applicable to neurological disorders, you will develop the skills to pose the relevant questions to produce quality clinical research.
 Through stimulating discussions of the current research questions with expert researchers in clinical neuroscience and your peers, you will develop the ability to critically appraise the literature and formulate new research questions.
 You will build confidence to communicate your research and interact with basic neuroscientists, as well as researchers in other health disciplines.
 Areas covered here will be genetics, mechanisms of disease, clinical trials, epidemiology, health economics, rehabilitation and translation into clinical practice.

 Contact hours and time commitment Each subject comprises 24 hours of lectures, seminars and workshops.
 In addition, students should expect to undertake a minimum of one hundred twenty hours research, reading, writing and general study to complete each subject successfully.
+Clinical Neuroscience Research - Week 1

-The course is led by an Academic Coordinator, Professor Sam Berkovic.
+The course is led by an Academic Coordinator, Laureate Professor Sam Berkovic AC.
 All presenters are leading experts in their respective areas of neurosience and experienced clinical/basic researchers.
 The course is an excellent environment to exchange ideas and discuss them with peers from your own and other disciplines, as well as course presenters.
 The course gives an opportunity to network and find a good research mentor or supervisor for future research collaborations.

-Working days: Tuesdays, Thursdays, Fridays Prospective neuroscience students and Fellows already based at Austin Health, as well as the current students should contact the Course Coordinator for details of short course application.
-Prospective students who are not based at the Austin and wish to enrol in the short courses should contact the School of Enterprise.
-All prospective and current students wishing to enrol in the award courses should contact the School of Enterprise. |
+Prospective neuroscience students and Fellows already based at Austin Health, as well as the current students should contact the Course Coordinator for details of short course application.
+Prospective students who are not based at the Austin and wish to enrol in the short courses should contact Melbourne School of Professional and Continuing Education (MSPACE).
+All prospective and current students wishing to enrol in the award courses should contact Melbourne School of Professional and Continuing Education (MSPACE). |

 |